Carolyn Gage

 No doubt, they are reading the just-published book Studying Art Abroad And How To Do It Cheaply, which offered this advice to female art students: “It only needs, however, the co-operation of a sufficient number of earnest female students to form a club, hire a studio, choose a critic, and engage models, to secure the same advantages now enjoyed only by men, at the same exceedingly low rates.”
 Comme les garçons.
 Jeanna and Berthe are doing what they love, and doing it all day long and often far into the night.
 They are living the dream.
 And painting it.

-And their Paris studio is the setting of The Artist Jeanna Bauck.
+And their Paris studio is the setting of the painting titled The Artist Jeanna Bauck.

 To me, it’s obviously some kind of sacred grove or temple.
 There is a massive vine across the top of the canvas, creating a bower effect.
 There has been no attempt to tame this plant, and it appears to be taking over the space.
 The leaves are not arranged for effect; they follow their own inclination, crowding toward the light from the window.
 The overarching presence of this vine suggests that the outdoors is either moving indoors, or perhaps the indoors is in the process of returning to nature.